SciBiteLtd/centree-devops/README.md

       - _JAVA_OPTIONS=-Xmx5g
 ```

 You will not be able to load the biggest ontologies, but that would be all.
+Please refer to the CENtree user manual for minimum/recommended server requirements.

 You will also need to have a dockerhub user that has access to
 [CENtree dockerhub repository].
 If not, you will not be able to pull the docker containers